Ethics in face reading

 Our software is designed specifically for research or training, and Noldus Information Technology does not allow the use of FaceReader for a number of applications, including:

-- Active defense, meaning the application of FaceReader in weapon systems, for example a pilot in a fighter plane or an operator controlling a weaponized drone.
+- Active defense, meaning the application of FaceReader in weapon systems, for example to support a pilot in a fighter plane or an operator controlling a weaponized drone.

 - Any other use of our technology that may potentially violate fundamental human rights.

 Noldus Information Technology will not sell FaceReader to customers who intend to use the product for such applications.
 When applicable, we may ask customers to provide an end-use statement.
 If we notice FaceReader is used in applications we do not approve of, this may lead to cease of support of this customer and/or termination of the software license.